24 horas (Chilean TV program)

 24 horas (English: 24 hours) is the brand that identifies the gathering and broadcasting of news in the Chilean public broadcaster Televisión Nacional de Chile.
 It started as an informative program of the same television network on 1 October 1990.
-Then in 2009 it became a television channel called Canal 24 horas.
+Then in 2009, it became a television channel called Canal 24 horas.

-It has four different editions: "24 AM" (mornings), "24 Tarde " (midday), "24 Horas central" (evening) and "Medianoche" (late night).
-That national news bulletins are broadcast by TVN, Canal 24 horas and TV Chile.
+It has four different editions: "24 Horas Tu Manana" (mornings), "24 Horas Al Dia (midday), "24 Horas central" (evening), and "24 Horas Al Cierre" (late night).
+National news bulletins are broadcast by TVN, Canal 24 horas, and TV Chile.